 5. Landlord and tenant relationship

-5.1 H/FEEs must have a clear and coherent statement in place outlining the relationship between the H/FEE, as landlord, and the student, as tenant or licensee.
+5.1 H/FEEs must have a clear and coherent statement within its contractual documentation outlining the relationship between the H/FEE, as landlord, and the student, as tenant or licensee.

-5.2 A written contract must exist between the H/FEE and student for the provision of residential accommodation prior to the commencement of the tenancy.
-This must be provided by the H/FEE and include reference to any contractual terms and responsibilities of both the H/FEE and the student.
-The H/FEE must provide the student with a copy of this residential contract.
+5.2 A written contract must exist between the H/FEE and the student for the provision of residential accommodation prior to the commencement of occupation.
+The contract documentation must be made available either in electronic format or as a hard copy by the H/FEE, and include reference to any contractual terms and responsibilities of both the H/FEE and the student.
+The H/FEE must provide the student with a copy of the residential contract once entered into.

 5.5 The H/FEE must make available the following information:

-5.5.4.
-The total number of rooms available by type (i.e. single, en suite and self catering).
+5.5.2.
+The total number of rooms available by type (i.e. single, twin, studio, ensuite and self-catering).

-5.5.8.
-Payment schedules and options for payment, including any additional costs that may be incurred by a resident (e.g. late payment charges, debt pursuance charges, debt arrears penalties) and any discounts that may be available and the terms under which these are offered.
+5.5.6.
+Credit control arrangements including payment schedules and options for payment, any additional costs that may be incurred by a resident (e.g. lost keys or access cards, damage charging, late payment charges, debt pursuance charges, debt arrears penalties etc.) and any bursaries or discounts that may be available and the terms under which these are offered.

+5.5.9.
+Information concerning management’s right of access to a study bedroom or shared facilities.

 5.5.12.
-Information concerning management’s right of access to a study bedroom.

-5.6 Arrangements for access in the event of lost keys etc must be set out in the students' welcome pack or equivalent.
+Arrangements for access in the event of lost keys or access control devices.

-5.7 H/FEEs must hold an induction briefing, and/or provide relevant information to students by way of welcome literature or other e-induction processes at the beginning of occupation.
+5.8 H/FEEs must either hold an induction briefing, and/or provide relevant information to students by way of welcome literature or offer an e-induction process prior to, or at the beginning of occupation.
 This must advise students that their accommodation is covered by this Code.
-It should also include specific advice on issues such as health, safety (e.g. fire evacuation procedures) welfare matters, conduct and behaviour and guidance on communal living.
+It must also include specific advice on issues such as health, safety (e.g. fire evacuation procedures), well-being matters, conduct and behaviour and guidance on communal living.
+It must also provide details on the sources of information, advice and guidance offered by the University and Student’s Union.

 Management contact details

-5.8 At the commencement of occupancy H/FEEs must provide students with relevant contact details of duty officers / wardens / security staff, student representatives etc and also, as appropriate, any central accommodation office, maintenance office or halls office.
+5.9 At the commencement of occupancy H/FEEs must provide students with relevant contact details of duty officers / wardens / security staff, student representatives etc. and also, as appropriate, any central accommodation office, maintenance office or halls office.

-5.9 H/FEEs must provide a statement outlining the extent of their own insurance liabilities in respect of a student’s belongings and personal items.
+5.10 H/FEEs must provide a statement outlining the extent of its own insurance liabilities in respect of a student’s belongings and personal items, and details of any specific insurance cover that is contained within the accommodation fee.

 It can be tough living away from home, so it's good to know that your residence will provide information about the support services available.Find out more